-Exercising on a regular basis can help us sleep, helping to reduce anxiety and relieve stress.
+Exercising regularly can help us sleep, helping to reduce anxiety and relieve stress.
 Exercising earlier in the day is better, as exercise increases the body’s adrenaline production, making it more difficult to sleep if done just before bedtime.

 8. No napping!

-If you have trouble sleeping, you may feel tempted to catch up on sleep by taking naps.
+If you have trouble sleeping, you may be tempted to catch up on sleep by napping.
 However, unless you’re feeling dangerously sleepy (while driving or operating machinery, for instance), this usually does more harm than good as it makes it more difficult to sleep at night.

-If you feel tired during the day, get up and take a walk around, get some fresh air, or do something challenging for a short while, like a crossword or a sudoku.
+If you feel tired during the day, get up and walk around, get some fresh air, or do something challenging for a short while, like a crossword or sudoku.

 9. If you’re not tired, get up

 If you’re finding it difficult to get to sleep, don't just lie there worrying.
-Get up for a while and get a drink (no sugar or caffeine, remember!) try reading for a little while and go back to bed when you’re feeling a bit sleepier.
+Get up for a while and drink (no sugar or caffeine, remember!).
+Try reading for a little while and go back to bed when you feel a bit sleepier.

 10. Keep a sleep diary

-Keeping a sleep diary to make a note of what the conditions were when you went to bed the night before can be useful for letting you look back and see what has and what hasn’t worked for you.
-It also helps you to see how your sleep varies from night to night, and might help you note patterns in your sleeping.
+Keeping a sleep diary to note the conditions when you went to bed the night before can be useful for letting you look back and see what has and what hasn’t worked for you.
+It also helps you to see how your sleep varies from night to night and might help you note sleep patterns.